Canon 1Ds Mark III vs Sony RX100 IV

 Feature comparison: Canon 1Ds Mark III vs Sony RX100 IV

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), while the 1Ds Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds Mark III has a higher magnification than the one of the RX100 IV (0.76x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark III and Sony RX100 IV along with similar information for a selection of comparators.

 One feature that is present on the 1Ds Mark III, but is missing on the RX100 IV is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The RX100 IV has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds Mark III does not have a selfie-screen.

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the RX100 IV uses SDXC or Memory Stick PRO Duo cards.
-The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the RX100 IV only has one slot.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the RX100 IV uses SDXC or Memory Stick PRO Duo cards.
+The RX100 IV supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1Ds Mark III vs Sony RX100 IV